quixio/quix-streams/docs/write.md

 ### Buffer

-The Quix SDK provides a built in `Buffer` to help you achieve high performance data streaming without the complexity of managing underlying streaming technologies.
+The Quix SDK provides a built in `Buffer` to help you achieve high-performance data streaming without the complexity of managing underlying streaming technologies.
 Instead, you just have to configure the buffer with your requirements using the property `Buffer` present in the `Parameters` property of your stream.

-For example the following configuration means that the SDK will send a packet when the size of the buffer reaches 100 timestamps:
+For example, the following configuration means that the SDK will send a packet when the size of the buffer reaches 100 timestamps: